-It took two months to get Deyan’s infections under control and it was too risky to treat his ALL, so he didn’t start chemotherapy until May.
+It took two months to get Deyan’s infections under control and it was too risky to treat his blood cancer, a type called acute lymphoblastic leukaemia (ALL), so he didn’t start chemotherapy until May.

 The first round knocked his ALL down to 70% blasts.
 But a second, different chemo saw an increase, to 80% blasts.
 It was the third chemo that got him into remission.

 This was followed by three days of full body radiation before his stem cell transplant in October 2018.
 His donor – one of three potential donors in Australia – lived in Queensland and was a 10 out of 10 match.

 But six weeks later, the cancer was back in his bloodstream at 0.001% and within another three weeks, it was back up to 100%.
 Deyan had relapsed.
 That was on February 4 this year.

 “He was told there was nothing else they could do for him and that he had three to six months to live without any further treatment,” said Kelly.

 During Deyan’s transplant, she’d read a news article about CAR T-cell therapy in America, which she discussed with his haematologist in October.